 Use Your Network (part 1): One of the 4 strategies to find a job

-Once you have your American resume in hand, you are ready to dive into your job search to live in the US.
+Once you have your American resume, you can dive into your job search to live in the US.

 There are 3 strategies for finding a job in the United States:

-• sending unsolicited applications (if no open job),
+• sending unsolicited applications (to extend your search),

-• or through an internal referral – with our without open job (by using your own network, or by getting an internal referral without network).
+• or through an internal referral – with or without an open job (by using your network or getting an internal referral without a network).

-In this article, we will see in detail the third strategy by activating your own network.
-Whether or not you already have a good network established in the United States, I will share some tricks to activate your network the right way in order to obtain the job of your dreams.
+In this article, we will discuss the third strategy: activating your network.
+Whether you already have a good network established in the United States, I will share some tricks for activating your network to obtain the job of your dreams.

 If you have never had any work experience in the U.S., you might think you have no contact in this new country.
-Before making hasty conclusions, read this article to the end, apply my tips and build your chart.
-Only at the end will you be able to conclude whether or not you really have a network in the USA.
-Share your experience in the comments and tell us if you’ve found contacts in the U.S. or not!
+Before making hasty conclusions, please read this article to the end, apply my tips, and build your chart.
+Only at the end will you be able to conclude whether or not you have a network in the USA.
+Share your experience in the comments and tell us if you’ve found contacts in the U.S.!

 Networking: does this strategy work in the United States?

-When we know that a significant number of open jobs (80%, according to the Wall Street Journal) are never published, we can conclude that networking is vital in the U.S. Believe me, I’ve lived there for almost 5 years so far, and I confirm that networking is essential here.
+When we know that many open jobs (80%, according to the Wall Street Journal) are never published, we can conclude that networking is vital in the U.S. Believe me—I’ve lived there for almost five years.
+I confirm that networking is essential here.

 Americans will always prefer a person who has been recommended, even internally!
-For example, when Max was not available to do a project at his job, his American colleagues, instead of referring to their hierarchical manager (who is not necessarily present in the structure of the company) asked Max if he knew anyone inside the company to replace him.
+For example, when Max was not available to do a project at his job, his American colleagues, instead of referring to their hierarchical manager (who is not necessarily present in the company’s structure), asked Max if he knew anyone inside the company to replace him.

 Making a good first impression: an essential strategy in the U.S.

-So, now you understand that activating your network can greatly increase your chances of landing the job you are targeting.
+Now you understand that activating your network can greatly increase your chances of landing your desired job.

-Many of my followers got interviews and even found their job through their network.
-Max has also landed his first job interview in the USA, in Denver, because he has been recommended by his former boss.
+Many of my followers were interviewed and found their jobs through their networks.
+Max also landed his first job interview in Denver, USA, because his former boss recommended him.

 Activate your network; start by using the contacts you already have.
-Think of the many people you know; it could be family, former and current classmates, teachers, managers, colleagues, clients, suppliers, and partners, and even the people you met at events, on the street, etc. Everyone you know potentially has something to offer.
+Please think of the many people you know; it could be family, former and current classmates, teachers, managers, colleagues, clients, suppliers, partners, and even the people you met at events, on the street, etc. Everyone you know potentially has something to offer.

-Among them, you will certainly find individuals involved in your field of activity, and possibly even some in the United States.
+You will certainly find individuals involved in your field of activity among them, and possibly even some in the United States.

 Where to find your current contacts?